Placement Testing for World Languages

 When and where do I take the exam?

 Take the first part of the exam online at your convenience using any computer with internet access.
 Do a brief in-person or phone interview with a professor afterward.
+Both the online and oral portions of the placement exam will determine the final placement.
 Follow the Placement Instructions.

 How do I prepare for the exam?